-After Resignations, Nobel Prize Judges Face Crisis 'Worse Than One Can Imagine'
+Nobel Prize Judges Face Crisis 'Worse Than One Can Imagine' After Resignations

 Since the article's release, the Swedish Academy has announced an investigation of its own, severed financial ties with the club and made clear the accused would not be welcome at future academy functions.
 It also commissioned a law firm to investigate the allegations and the man's ties to the academy.

-And that investigation, in which Dagens Nyheter has taken part, uncovered another bombshell: The paper reported Monday that the "Cultural Profile," as the paper continues to describe him, leaked the names at least seven recent Nobel winners before their announcement — including Bob Dylan, Svetlana Alexievich and Patrick Modiano.
+And that investigation, in which Dagens Nyheter has taken part, uncovered another bombshell: The paper reported Monday that the "Cultural Profile," as the paper continues to describe him, leaked the names of at least seven recent Nobel winners before their announcement — including Bob Dylan, Svetlana Alexievich and Patrick Modiano.

 The attorney for the accused told Reuters and the Times that he denies all the allegations against him.